Tufin/oasdiff/README.md

 - Use `-exclude-elements summary` to exclude summary fields
 - Use `-exclude-elements endpoints` to exclude the [endpoints diff](#paths-vs-endpoints)

-You can ignore multiple elements with a comma-seperated list of excluded elements as in [this example](#ignore-changes-to-description-and-examples).
+You can ignore multiple elements with a comma-separated list of excluded elements as in [this example](#ignore-changes-to-description-and-examples).
 Note that [Extensions](https://swagger.io/specification/#specification-extensions) are always excluded from the diff.